 Any committee members and officers should inform secretary in advance if absence from meeting.

-Any amendments of the constitution have to been approved by General Committee and General Meeting.
+Any amendments of the constitution have to be approved by General Committee and General Meeting.

 The organisation appointed professionals and community members to support our development.
 Such personnel have a right to advice but do not have voting right.